CALDISS-AAU/sdsphd20/content/sessions/_index.md

 **A quick introduction to Google Colab and Notebooks** [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/CALDISS-AAU/sdsphd20/blob/master/notebooks/check-ins/sdsphd20_colab-demo.ipynb#&offline=true&sandboxMode=true)

 ---
+## Portfolio

+For Tuesday, Wednesday and Thursday, you are given an hour to work on a portoflio (read more [here](https://caldiss-aau.github.io/sdsphd20/info/practical/#teaching-format)).

+The assignments for each day are gathered in this notebook (links to Google Colab): [Portfolio assignments](https://colab.research.google.com/github/CALDISS-AAU/sdsphd20/blob/master/notebooks/portfolio/sdsphd20_portfolio-assignments.ipynb#&offline=true&sandboxMode=true)

+*Remember to click "Copy to Drive" to create your own copy to work with!*

+---
 ## Monday
 ---
 ### An introduction to Python and Data Science ([content]({{< ref "./mon23_intro-python/index.md">}}))